Amplitude mode in two-dimensional coherent spectroscopy of weak-coupling antiferromagnets: Results

-Keldysh contour diagrams consistent with the above-mentioned observations are sketched in Fig.~\ref{fig:broadband}(d).
-Here, black segments correspond to the ground state, green segments to states with energy $\Delta_g$ above the ground state, blue segments to states with energy $\Delta_g+x$ and red segments to states with energy $2\Delta_g$.
+Diagrams consistent with the above-mentioned observations are sketched in Fig.~\ref{fig:broadband}(d).
+Here, black segments correspond to the ground state, green segments to states with energy $\Delta_g$ above the ground state, blue segments to states with energy $\Delta_g+x$ and pink segments to states with energy $2\Delta_g$.